Civil Litigation – how does it work?

 Mediation is an important part of most lawsuits.
-The parties may be required at multiple stages of the litigation to meet in the presence of an independent court-appointed person, known as a mediator, and attempt to negotiate a settlement.
+The parties may be required, at multiple stages of the litigation process to attend mediation.

 The lawsuit does not necessarily end with the trial court outcome because the losing party can file an appeal to a higher court.